 This will make only the data of “Male” persons visible.

 We can calculate Average, Minimum, and Maximum Values in Google Sheets with QUERY.
-If we want to calculate those values from the “Sales” column (D), then you can use the following formula to get maximum, minimum and average of sales.
+To calculate those values from the “Sales” column (D), then you can use the following formula to get the maximum, minimum and average of sales.

 =QUERY(B4:F14,"SELECT MAX(D), MIN(D), AVG(D)")